the5teven/SME/README.md

 **This is an early-stage draft intended for timestamping and authorship record.
 Do not cite or distribute without explicit permission.**

-## Edit Related Work
+## (Edit) Related Work

 This project is conceptually related to Kaji, Manresa, and Pouliot (2023), who propose an adversarial approach to structural estimation based on a minimax optimization between a simulator and a discriminator (akin to GANs).
 While both methods address simulation-based inference without likelihoods or moments, the Simulated Method of Embeddings (SME) introduced here is methodologically distinct.

-In contrast to the adversarial framework of Kaji et al., SME leverages contrastive learning — specifically a symmetric InfoNCE-style loss — and trains a fixed scoring function without a minimax loop.
+In contrast to the adversarial framework of Kaji et al., SME leverages contrastive learning specifically a symmetric InfoNCE-style loss  and trains a fixed scoring function without a minimax loop.
 The estimation procedure is a direct M-estimation problem, not a game-theoretic saddle point.
-Our method is closer in spirit to Jiang, Lu, and Willett (2024), but adapted and reinterpreted for structural parameter recovery in econometric models.
+My method is closer in spirit to Jiang, Lu, and Willett (2024), but adapted and reinterpreted for structural parameter recovery in econometric models.

-This distinction is central to our theoretical framework and estimator properties.

 **Author**: Steven Otis
 **Date**: April 5, 2025